ffernandolima/data-table-plus/README.md

         // this example builds a list of 1 000 000 objects, executes a bulk insert and after that a batch update

         // Bulk Insert time spent:
         // - About 1 minute retrieving the primary key values
         // - About 5 seconds without retrieving the primary key values

         // Batch Update time spent:
         // - About 50 seconds updating 1 000 000 of rows

         // The measurement was taken while running some tests in Debug mode, so in Release mode it should be faster
-        // To sum up, although it was taken in Debug mode, it is still faster than Entity Framework (much faster)
+        // To sum up, although it was taken in Debug mode, it is still faster than EntityFramework/EntityFrameworkCore (much faster)

         // Sets the culture to invariant in order to avoid some exception details in another language Thread.CurrentThread.CurrentCulture = CultureInfo.InvariantCulture;